Capital Gain

 Knowledge Check

 1. What creates a capital gain in simple terms?
-A capital gain arises when property is sold for more than its tax basis.
+A capital gain arises when the amount realized from a sale is more than the asset’s basis.

 2. Why is the sale price alone not enough to determine gain?
-Because the tax system compares the amount received with the property’s basis.
+Because the tax system compares the sale result with basis rather than treating the full proceeds as taxable profit.

 3. Which nearby concept is essential to computing capital gain?
 Cost Basis.